-"And there are those who hoard gold and silver and spend it not in the way of Allah: announce unto them a most grievous chastisement.
-On the Day when it will be heated in the fire of Hell, and with it will be branded their foreheads, their flanks. and their backs.
+Allah, the Almighty, says, "And there are those who hoard gold and silver and spend it not in the way of Allah: announce unto them a most grievous chastisement.
+On the Day when it will be heated in the fire of Hell, and with it will be branded their foreheads, their flanks, and their backs.
 This is the "treasure which you hoarded for yourself, taste you, then, the (treasures) you hoarded."

-(Surat Al Taubah- The Repentance- Verses 34-35).
+(Surat Al Taubah- Verses 34-35).

-"You spent one Dinar for the fight for the sake of Allah, one Dinar to liberate a slave, one Dinar to a poor person, and one Dinar to support your family.
+The Messenger of Allah, peace be upon Him, says, "You spent one Dinar for the fight for the sake of Allah, one Dinar to liberate a slave, one Dinar to a poor person, and one Dinar to support your family.
 The most rewarded Dinar is the one that you spent on your family."